dolanske/curry.js/README.md

 Exposed callback params: `self`, `prev`, `index`, `helpers`, `next`

 Iterates over selected element(s) in the same fashion as `.each()` except to continue in the loop, we must call the `next()` function on each iteration.
-This allows us to work with promises or any async/await actions which should not happen synchonously.
+This allows us to work with promises or any async/await actions which should not happen synchonously but in order.

 ```js
 // Iterate over each post we find